 The Digital Built Environment Institute was founded in 2016, and now is incorporated as a not-for-profit entity on 4 continents, but it is in fact the outcome of a process that began much earlier.

-In early 2003, Mr Wesley Benn (Founder and Executive Chairman of DBEI), a Sydney-based architect, a former user of Graphisoft® ARCHICAD® and current Autodesk® Revit® user, setup a Revit User Group (RUGs) with the support of AEC Systems (now merged with KarelCAD to form A2K Technologies).
+In early 2003, Mr Wesley Benn (Founder and Executive Chairman of DBEI), a Sydney-based architect and (former!) expert user of both Graphisoft® ARCHICAD® and Autodesk® Revit®, setup a Revit User Group (RUGs) with the support of AEC Systems (since merged with KarelCAD to form A2K Technologies).
 Like most technology-oriented user groups, RUGs members met once a month to discuss their design and documentation platform, to share stories, tips and tricks, and to commiserate over the problems they faced in using a platform new to the market with limited support and knowledge resources.
 This was before Wikipedia was popular or Youtube was founded, before any expert users had yet written books on the software, before blogs, vlogs, and podcasts.
 If you wanted support you had your local colleagues, and your user group.
 As a result, the members of RUGs became a close-knit group and, after a couple years of meeting, began talking about doing something more than a monthly couple hour long ‘wine and whine’.
 Wesley grabbed a couple of staff members from his office and a couple of friends to form a committee and in August 2005 the first ‘Revit National Congress’ was run at the Hydro Majestic Hotel in the Blue Mountains outside Sydney.
 79 people attended a 2-day event, focused on deep dives into technical aspects of the use of Revit across design and documentation.
 There were sponsors, a small exhibition space, a user content competition, and a big social event in the evening (that lasted until just past sunrise).
 Everyone agreed it had been a great experience and that ‘we should do it again’.

 And so it began …

 Over the following six years events were held annually, moving between cities including Sydney, Melbourne, Brisbane and the Gold Coast, as well as a roadshow in 2007 that included single day events in Auckland, Brisbane, Sydney, Melbourne, and Perth.
-The name of the event was now the Revit Technology Conference, as it was recognised right away that ‘National’ was a limiting term, and that ‘Congress’ wasn’t a very well-regarded institution!
-In 2009 Mrs Heidi Earl, a professional events organiser, joined the new RTC Events Management company as an Event Director, and proceeded to build up a team renowned for creating the best events dedicated to the AEC space.
+The name of the event was now the Revit Technology Conference, as it was recognised right away that ‘National’ was a limiting term, and that ‘Congress’ wasn not a very well-regarded institution!
+In 2009 Mrs Heidi Earl, a professional events organiser, joined the new RTC Events Management company as an Event Director, and proceeded to build up a team renowned for creating the best events dedicated to the AECO space.
 Now Managing Director, Heidi continues to oversee a team that in 2019 put on 12 events in 5 countries.

-By 2011, the Revit Technology Conference was being recognised internationally for its quality and value, with many international attendees, and through the urgings of two people in particular, Mr Steve Stafford and Mr Jim Balding , the first international running of the conference was held in Huntington Beach, California, USA.
+By 2011, the Revit Technology Conference was being recognised internationally for its quality and value, with many international attendees, and through the urgings of two people in particular, Mr Steve Stafford and Mr Jim Balding, the first international running of the conference was held in Huntington Beach, California, USA.
 This event mirrored the now established format of 3 days, running from Thursday through Saturday, with an exhibition hall and social events every evening, and attracted 287 attendees from 32 US states and 11 countries.
 In 2013, after a long push by the indefatigable duo of Martin and Silvia Taurer, the first European event was held in Delft, The Netherlands.
 Attracting 182 delegates from 23 countries the event gained traction quickly and also spawned the start of the BILT Academy in 2018, about which you can read more here.
 In 2015 a fourth region was added to the portfolio, Asia, with the help and support of Singaporean local, Mr Phil Lazarus.
 The Asia event runs in a slightly different format to other regions, being biennial and consistently in Singapore to date, but otherwise provides the same high-end knowledge sharing and community building that characterises all DBEI events worldwide.

 During this expansion phase there were other changes occurring that have helped to define and expand who we are and what we do.
 As you can see above, our addition of international regions has always been driven by those local communities reaching out about running events locally, as well as the passion of local champions who could help us to understand and respond to the particular needs and development of their local communities.
 Indeed, all our events have always been driven by regional committees comprised of industry participants that provide a diverse representation of discipline, platform, geography, and gender.
 This ensures that as an organisation we will always hear and represent the industry’s needs, not an arbitrary interpretation of it applied by an unengaged third party.
 It has also helped us to focus on continuous improvement and the broad nature of those needs.
-For instance, while the genesis of the organisation is in the running of Revit technical conferences, it was recognised and acted on from day one that no single tool would ever be all you need to fill out your toolkit, and so the Revit Technology Conference from the very beginning included discussion of many other tools and processes, including some that might have been considered directly competitive to Revit.
+For instance, while the genesis of the organisation was in the running of Revit technical conferences, it was recognised and acted on from day one that no single tool would ever be all you need to fill out your toolkit, and so the Revit Technology Conference from the very beginning included discussion of many other tools and processes, including some that might have been considered directly competitive to Revit.
 Our goal has always been to put the best tools and processes in front of our community, regardless of derivation.

 This then led to some other changes: The shortening of the event name from Revit Technology Conference to RTC, and then, in 2017, the change to BILT (Buildings, Infrastructure, Lifecycle, Technology) an evolution of name that reflected our longstanding broad focus on tools other than just Revit, and the need to be more inclusive in name, as well as in deed.
 Also during this period various community members began approaching us in relation to other gaps in knowledge and community that they hoped we could help fill.
 As a result, there are several event series that now run annually including BILT, the Design Technology Summit, Data Day, the Building Content Summit, the BILT Academy Summit, and the DBE Hackathon.
 In 2021 further event series will be commencing, inline with the expanded mission of the Institute.

 And so we come to 2020, a year that it is likely everyone will be looking forward to putting behind them.
-As COVID-19 went from being a novel coronavirus along the lines of SARS and MERS, previous viruses that made the inter-species jump and threatened global chaos before being contained and controlled, to a global pandemic unlike anything seen for a hundred years, the global economy began to shutdown.
+As COVID-19 went from being a novel coronavirus along the lines of SARS and MERS – previous viruses that made the inter-species jump and threatened global chaos before being contained and controlled – to a global pandemic unlike anything seen for a hundred years, the global economy began to shutdown.
 Travel, then tourism generally; events, then social gatherings of any kind; cafes and restaurants, then nearly all shops; manufacturing, then nearly all production.